Outsourcing, or hiring a company to perform specific tasks for another company, has gained popularity worldwide.

 - With the influx of remote work, the expectations of HR are shifting.
-As more workers begin transitioning from in-office positions to remote work, companies will shift to gig models to distribute projects to gig workers.
+As more workers begin transitioning from in-office positions to remote work, companies will change to gig models to distribute projects to gig workers.

-- As organizations continue to expand and outsource employees worldwide, payroll requires adjustments to keep up with different countries’ rules and regulations.
+- As organizations expand and outsource employees worldwide, payroll requires adjustments to keep up with different countries’ rules and regulations.
 Companies will then begin to utilize cloud-based payroll services to make the process more efficient.

 - Recruitment analytics will help companies study trends related to hired staff.
 With the potential for hiring employees worldwide, finding the best employees for the job can become more complex.
-Recruitment analytics consider many factors such as:
+Recruitment analytics consider many factors, such as: